Alexa – Amazon Music Unlimited

 Recently a new feature was added to the Amazon Music Unlimited app.
 You can now talk to your phone or computer while using the music streaming app and Alexa will play whatever you ask her too.
 Alexa is the voice recognition technology that Echo users have become familiar with.

-If we’re so lazy that pulling your phone out of your pocket to tap a voice activated robot voice to find our music for us would take too much effort, we still have a long ways to go.
-Anyways, let’s say you get in your car and connect your phone to whatever Bluetooth technology you use and you want to start driving because you can’t be late to this event or meeting.
+If we’re so lazy that pulling your phone out of your pocket to tap a voice-activated robot voice to find our music for us would take too much effort, we still have a long ways to go.
+Anyways, let’s say you get in your car and connect your phone to whatever Bluetooth technology you use and you want to start driving because you can’t be late for this event or meeting.